typelevel/Laika/docs/05-extending-laika/01-overview.md

 ### Additional Syntax Highlighters

 Laika has its own built-in syntax highlighters (based on its parser combinators).
-See @:ref(Syntax Highlighting) for a list of languages supported out of the box.
+See [Syntax Highlighting] for a list of languages supported out of the box.

 If you want to use a language that is not supported yet, you can either decide to use an external tool like `highlight.js` for this task (Laika renders code elements with attributes compatible with that tool)